Lighthouse Writers Workshop

 Benefits include 15 days of paid time off (PTO) which can be used as sick, vacation, or personal time.
-Also includes one free eight-week workshop, and one free one-day workshop per session.
 This position also includes medical insurance for the individual and dependents, a SEP-IRA retirement account, and a flexible medical spending account.
+Finally, it also includes one free eight-week workshop, and one free one-day workshop per season.

 Lighthouse Writers Workshop is a diverse, inclusive, and equitable workplace, where all participants, employees, and volunteers, whatever their gender, race, ethnicity, national origin, age, sexual orientation or identity, education or disability, feel valued and respected.
 We value diverse life experiences and heritages and ensure that all voices are heard.
 To that end, we uphold a commitment to a diverse community by nurturing an inclusive, supportive, and welcoming work environment.

 Please submit your resume and cover letter online on our Development Manager submission page.